 Most colleges and university that require a college entry exam accept either SAT or ACT scores, but students should always be sure to verify admission requirements for any school they plan to apply to.
 Students who elect to take a college entry exam should choose the test that will best reflect their academic ability.
 For students and parents seeking to understand the relationship between scores on these two assessments, information on SAT/ACT concordance can be found here.
 With the SAT transitioning to a digital ONLY test, students may wish to consider their preference for digital or paper-based tests when choosing which assessment is best for them.

 The College Board's Scholastic Aptitude Test (SAT) is a college entry exam required by some colleges and universities.
 It purports to measure college aptitude through three tests: (1) the Reading Test, (2) the Writing and Language Test, and (3) the Math Test.
 Most of the questions are multiple choice, though some of the math questions require a write-in response.
-Starting in March 2024, the SAT will be given only as a shorter digital test.
-More information about this transition affecting students in the Class of 2025 onward can be found here
+Since March 2024, the SAT has been given only as a digital test.
+More information about the digital test can be found here.

 When should I take the SAT?